Morpheus636/DDNS/README.md

 # DDNS
 Simple Dynamic-DNS for use with Cloudflare DNS using BASH and Systemd Services.
+Developed for use in my Homelab.

 ## Features
 - Simple install script